BradleyA/git-TEST-commit-automation/hooks/README.md

 How is that?

- **Start editing from here:  These notes and cut and paste information  make some since when finshing design**
+ **Start editing from here:  These notes are cut and paste of information and make some since once I finsh design**

     git commit -m 'latest changes' <COMMIT_FILE_NAME>